octave-app/octave-app-bundler/docs/Build Environment.md

   * Before running the installer itself, run Disk Utility and use it to re-partition the disk so all available space is used by the main “Mac HD” partition.
 * Do an OS update.
 * Install VMware Tools in the guest OS.
+* Configure settings
+  * Set host name
+    * `name=<name>; for x in HostName LocalHostName ComputerName; do sudo scutil --set $x $name; done`
-* Change power and scren saver settings to not sleep or lock screen for a couple hours.
+  * Change power and screen saver settings to not sleep or lock screen for a couple hours.
     * Because when it screen-locks while a build is running, it's really slow and hard to log back in.
 Rely on the host's locking.
+  * UI prefs: Finder, Sound, scroll direction

 Once you have a fresh box, turn it into a build box by installing things.
+(I like to snapshot the fresh VM first.)

 * Xcode
+  * Versions: 14.2 for macOS 12, latest avail for later macOS
 * Xcode CLT
   * With `xcode-select --install`, or a downloaded installer
 * MacTeX (TexLive)